Memory-Overload/Penstagram-2.0/README.md

 (Code: ```<p style="color:green;">Hi, I'm in a paragraph tag, but now I have <em>style</em>!</p>```)

+[EDIT: Since GitHub doesn't like fun, colorful text, the paragraph above doesn't appear as green.
+Just imagine the text is green.
+Ok thanks, bye.]

 Notice how the second `<p>` has that `style="color:green;"` thing in it?
 That is CSS in action.

 ### Python